Princess Anne Office

 In 2017, the standard Part B premium amount is $134 (or higher depending on your income).
 However, most people who get Social Security benefits pay less than this amount ($109 on average).

-With this in mind, give one of our Health Care Specialist at Landmark Insurance a call today to discuss about switching over to a Medicare Advantage Plan.
+With this in mind, give one of our Health Care Specialists at Landmark Insurance a call today to discuss about switching over to a Medicare Advantage Plan.